trb5160/-theMovies/README.md

 ![License: MIT](https://img.shields.io/badge/License%3A-MIT-green.svg)

 This application was created using the MERN stack.
-It allows users to search for books via the Google Books API.
-Wthe option to view, save and/or delete books.
+It allows users to search for Films via the "Themoviedatabase" API.
+With the option to view, save and/or delete films.

 Heroku: <b><a href="https://whispering-eyrie-33435.herokuapp.com/" target="_blank">https://tranquil-sierra-90827.herokuapp.com//</a></b>